artemdevel/artemdevel.github.io/_posts/2022-10-14-work-with-adb.md

 ```shell
 adb install -r someApplication.apk
 ```
-It is possible to make a screen shot and pull it from the device:
+It is possible to make a screenshot and pull it from the device:
 ```shell
 adb shell screencap -p /sdcard/screen.png
 adb pull /sdcard/screen.png